FEntwumS/FEntwumS.NetlistViewer/README.md

 The recommended command to generate a netlist is `hierarchy -check -top <top>; proc; memory -nomap; flatten -scopename; write_json -compat-int <top>.json`.
-This sequence expects the HDL files to be fully loaded.
+This sequence expects the HDL files to be fully loaded (e.g. using the `read_verilog` command).

 While the viewing of post-synthesis netlists is currently not well-supported, you should be able to view most post-synthesis netlists.

+Since OneWare Studio does not show json files in the Project Explorer, you will need to add the `.json` filetype manually.
+To do this, please right click on the project containing the netlist, choose the `Edit` option and add an entry `*.json` to the list `Files to Include`.

 # Troubleshooting